Chefaee/Elsword-Timers/README.md

 # Various Timers for Elsword
 ## Inclusions

-This repo contains different timers for the game Elsword.
+This repo contains various timers for the game Elsword.

 These include: